eth-man/coronavirusTrackYourCountry/README.md

 ## Installation

 ```
-copy the file to the desired location
+copy the py file to the desired location
-change country in variable
+change country variable in script
 add to i3 config
 ```

-For more inforamtions about the script you can check [this article](https://towardsdatascience.com/coronavirus-track-coronavirus-in-your-country-by-displaying-notification-c914b5652088).